Antonio Canales (flamenco): Biography

-On November 1998, due to the Autumn Festival of Madrid he opened a new show named Bengues.
+In November 1998, due to the Autumn Festival of Madrid he opened a new show named Bengues.
 It was the fruit of the first collaboration between Antonio Canales (choreography) and D. Lluis Pasqual (stage direction).
 That same year, fulfilling an order from the National Ballet of Spain, he performed the choreography, Grito, which was presented in February 1998 at the City Center in New York.

 In the first edition of the MAX Awards for Performing Arts, by the Autor Foundation and SGAE, Antonio Canales was awarded the prize for the best dance performance for his work Gitano.

-On June 1998, he debuted at the Teatro Apolo in Madrid with his choreography Raiz.
+In June 1998, he debuted at the Teatro Apolo in Madrid with his choreography Raiz.
 In that period, the Municipal School of Antonio Canales was born.
 (Escuela Municipal de Danza Antonio Canales).
 Today they study more than three hundred children, and in which today continues working.

-On July 13, 1999, on the musical nights "MURALLA DE AVILA" he premiered his new choreography: Fuerza Latina.
+In July 13, 1999, on the musical nights "MURALLA DE AVILA" he premiered his new choreography: Fuerza Latina.
 In the same year, he received the MAX award as Best Dance Performer.
 Combining his performances, and during the months of September and October, Antonio Canales shot his second film entitled Vengo by Tony Gatlif as the protagonist.
 In 1999 he was awarded with the medal of Andalusia, for artists who have helped to spread the name of their land around the world.
 In December, he made his debut at the Teatro de la Zarzuela in Madrid as a guest artist of the National Ballet of Spain performing a choreography that he created for this occasion, entitled A blinds.
 At the same time ended his third choreography for the BNE Mirabraso.

 In 2000, he made his debut in Zaragoza at the Teatro Principal Cinderella.
-In the month of July, the Festival of Classical Theater of Merida, chose a choreography for the inauguration of Prometheus Festival which was broadcast live on the international channel of TVE and on TV2.
+In the month of July, the Festival of Classical Theater of Mérida, chose a choreography for the inauguration of Prometheus Festival which was broadcast live on the international channel of TVE and on TV2.
 In September the Flamenco Festival of the Seville Bienal closed at the Teatro de la Maestranza with the show Bailaor.
 In the 4th edition of the Max Performing Arts Awards, Antonio Canales received the award for the best dance performer.

 In 2001, he made his 4th choreography for the BNE A tientas under the direction of Elvira de Andrés.